 As a student in BU MET’s Project Management program, you have free access to hands-on, noncredit preparatory laboratories offered through the Department of Administrative Sciences.
 Our self-paced laboratories (SPLs) are organized in two levels:

-- Project Management Essentials (PM 100) provides a foundation in basic project management concepts aligned with the latest project management standard—the PMBOK® Guide, 6th Edition—using a threaded, Boston-flavored, sustainability-oriented example case study.
+- Project Management Essentials (PM 100) provides a foundation in basic project management concepts aligned with the latest project management standard—the PMBOK® Guide, 7th edition—using a threaded, Boston-flavored, sustainability-oriented example case study.
 The lab introduces Microsoft Project Professional, as well as key Microsoft Excel add-ins for later use in project, program, and/or portfolio management.

 - Introduction to Project, Program, and Portfolio Management (PM 200) is an opportunity to master Microsoft PPM and make further progress in your journey as you transition from projects to programs and portfolios.

 BU MET graduate certificate programs can serve as building blocks to a master’s degree.
-The Graduate Certificate in Project Management shares specific courses with the master’s in Project Management program, giving you the option to take the certificate on your path to a master’s degree.
+The Graduate Certificate in Project Management and the Graduate Certificate in Project, Program & Portfolio Management share specific courses with the master’s in Project Management program, giving you the option to take one or two certificates on your path to a master’s degree.
 To be eligible for the degree, you must apply for admission and be accepted into the degree program.
 Consult with a graduate admissions advisor to learn more about this option.